 Activities Menu

 Activity 1: Students will read The HRVR article, "Substitutes, Servants, and Soldiers: African American Soldiers at New Windsor Cantonment" (Pages 88-97).
-Students will identify the primary sources imbedded in the text, inputting their findings into a T-Chart graphic organizer.
+Students will identify the main theme and supporting details in an Idea Rake graphic organizer.

 Procedure